patverga/plant_jones/README.md

 ![This is me](https://pbs.twimg.com/profile_images/553022075774840832/MPafmt1D.jpeg)

 Plant Jones is a semi-intelligent, non-autonomous plant.
-He is capable of measuring, analyzing, and intelligently alerting others to his own moisture needs.
+He is capable of measuring, analyzing, and alerting others to his own moisture needs.

 Plant Jones also possesses [not quite developed social skills](https://twitter.com/plant_jones).
 He is able to parse tweets from human users and determine their sentiment at a rate statistically significantly above random chance.
 He uses these analyzed tweets to transmit information about his thirst levels in the hopes of garnering pity on and water.